getgrav/grav-learn/pages/09.webservers-hosting/00.local/01.nginx/docs.md

     category: docs
 ---

 *Nginx* is a HTTP server software with focus on core web server and proxy features.
-It is very common because of its ressource efficiency and responsiveness under load.
+It is very common because of its resource efficiency and responsiveness under load.
 Nginx spawns worker processes, each of which can handle thousands of connections.
-Each of the connections handled by the worker are placed within an event loop where they exist with other connections.
-Within the loop, events are processed asynchronously, allowing work to be handled in a non-blocking manner.
-When the connection closes, it is removed from the loop.
+Each of the connections handled by the worker get placed within an event loop where they exist with other connections.
+Within the loop, events get processed asynchronously, allowing work to be handled in a non-blocking manner.
+When the connection closes, it gets removed from the loop.
 This style of connection processing allows Nginx to scale incredibly far with limited resources.

 <!-- source: https://www.digitalocean.com/community/tutorials/apache-vs-nginx-practical-considerations -->